bellenfanttyler/dataset-forge/README.md

 ## Notebooks
 The notebooks/ directory contains Jupyter notebooks for demonstration and testing.
 These notebooks provide examples of how to use the functions in this project.

+## Feature Roadmap
+1. Include functionality to generate the base image dataset in addition to the inpainting one.
+2. Enhance bounding box 'tightness' for even better labels
+3. User Interface

 ## Known Issues
 1. Sometimes the inpainting fails to generate any noticeable changes.